Riding a bike, driving a motorcycle, or walking on the road puts you at greater risk of injury if you are hit by another driver.

 Motorists should refrain from indulging in negligent and dangerous driving behavior such as drunk driving, driving under the influence of drugs, using the phone for calling, texting, listening to music and any other distractions that can cause on-road accidents.

 Injured in a St. Louis Car Accident?

 Cyclists and pedestrians alike can claim for compensation if they are injured in a car accident and can hold a motorist liable for negligent driving.

-If you have been injured by the negligence of another driver, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242 or by filling out our online contact form.
+If you have been injured by the negligence of another driver, contact The Hoffmann Law Firm, L.L.C. by calling (314) 361-4242.
 As one of the preeminent firms helping victims of St. Louis car crashes, we understand how to build strong cases.
 When you hire our firm, you can be confident that everything will be done to protect your rights and recover the compensation you need.